iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Maxflow Min Cut, Ford Fulkerson.md

 ---
+### **Derivations of Residual Capacity**

+---
 ### **Ford Fulkerson Algorithm**

 The Ford Fulkerson algorithm is also refers to as the generic augmenting path algorithm.
-We describes it in Psuedo code as:
+We describes it in Pseudo code as:
 ```SQL
 WHILE DiPath P(s, t) IN G(x):
     FIND DiPath P = P(s, t);